 The Softaculous WordPress Manager is one of two tools you use to manage WordPress installs.
 If you search for “wordpress” in cPanel you also see a WordPress Toolkit option.
-Both offer roughly the same set of features, but some of the tools in the WordPress Toolkit are paid-for.
-That is rather limiting, so I suggest you first try the Softaculous WordPress Manager.
+Both offer roughly the same set of features, but for a long time some WordPress Toolkit features were paid-for.
+That was rather limiting, and we therefore recommended using Softaculous instead.
+Since cPanel version 100, released in November 2021, the full Toolkit version is included, so you can now use either Softaculous or Toolkit.

-To help you get started, you mainly need the navigation items in the top-right corner:
+To help you get started with Softaculous, you mainly need the navigation items in the top-right corner:

 As said, the WordPress Manager menu shows all existing WordPress installations on your account.
 There are two buttons at the top of the page: